foliant-docs/foliantcontrib.mkdocs/README.md

 MkDocs backend lets you build websites from Foliant projects using [MkDocs](https://mkdocs.org) static site generator.

-The backend adds two targets: `mkdocs` and `site`.
+The backend adds three targets: `mkdocs`, `site`, and `ghp`.
 The first one converts a Foliant project into a MkDocs project without building any html files.
 The second one builds a standalone website.
+The last one deploys the website to GitHub Pages.

 ## Installation